Suze Orman and Dave Ramsey: Let’s debate!

 How does Bank on Yourself concept differ from the Infinite Banking System ?
 Thank You

 Nelson Nash, who coined the phrase “Infinite Banking Concept”, is my mentor.
-The Bank On Yourself Authorized Advisor training and certification program is the only independent training program Nelson endorses.
+The Bank On Yourself Professionals training and certification program is the only independent training program Nelson endorses.

 Since when has Dave Ramsey EVER recommended buying Whole Life insurance?
 He is in fact the biggest advocate AGAINST Whole Life that I’ve ever heard.